ejagnes/ejagnes/README.md

 ## Code

-Here you will find the code I used in my latest papers:
+Here you will find the code used in my latest papers:

 - https://github.com/ejagnes/transient_amplification_abst_bio for "Regimes and mechanisms of transient amplification in abstract and biological neural networks" (2022) Georgia Christodoulou, Tim P Vogels, and Everton J Agnes, **PLoS Computational Biology** 18:e1010365; https://doi.org/10.1371/journal.pcbi.101036